-APS participates in a number of laser and nonlinear materials collaborations, with Clemson University, the US Army Research Laboratory, Blue Ridge Optics, and others.
+APS contributes to laser and nonlinear materials collaborations, with Clemson University, the US Army Research Laboratory, Blue Ridge Optics, and others.
 Our company has a robust laser materials research program, with a complete spectroscopy laboratory used to characterize new and legacy laser and nonlinear materials.
-Absorption and emission cross-sections can be obtained at room temperature and cryogenic temperatures down to about 77.
-We can also generate emission measurements in the range from 300-1700 nm.
+Absorption and emission cross-sections can be obtained at room temperature and cryogenic temperatures down to about 77 K. We can also generate emission measurements in the range from 300-1700 nm.

 Figure 1: Photograph of Lu2O3 Host Laser Materials